 Filed under the categories

 Michelin star restaurants London: four words that sit together like a loving family.
 After Fluid London, the Michelin Guide is hailed as the most prestigious restaurant guide in the world.
 What started as a guide to restaurants to have a reliable bite to eat whilst having your car tyres changed, hence the Michelin backing, has evolved into something that makes and breaks careers.
-The Michelin inspectors, who work within a web of secrecy of which MI6 would be proud, have London boasting 62 Michelin stars in 2010.
+The Michelin inspectors, who work within a web of secrecy of which MI6 would be proud, have London boasting a huge number of Michelin stars.
 With so many stars to choose from, which restaurants are most deserving of a visit?
 You’ve heard of 2 Michelin star restaurants London boasts, such as Dinner by Heston Blumenthal and Le Gavroche by that bloke off the telly, but you want a bit more variety.